 This section of railway was to have been the most difficult rail project undertaken in Victoria due to the surrounding dense bushland.
 The wooden trestle bridge serviced the line for over 60 years until damaged by bushfire in 1980.
 The bridge was repaired and the services resumed.

 Due to high infrastructure costs and low passenger numbers, the last train crossed the historic wooden bridge in 1988.
 At 247 meters long and 20 meters high, it is the largest standing wooden trestle bridge of its kind in the State of Victoria.
 The bridge is listed on the Register of Historic Sites.

 Building materials for the bridge included red ironbark and grey box timber.
 Stony Creek Trestle Bridge is a prime example of early engineering.
 Using skills and practises that utilised the resources and materials found on the site.

 You will find viewing platforms at either end of the wooden trestle bridge.
 You can also walk down and view the trestle bridge from underneath.
-The view from underneath gives you the sense of the scale and height of this relic of yesteryear.
+The view from underneath gives you a sense of the scale and height of this relic of yesteryear.

 You cannot walk on the wooden trestle bridge anymore as its top decking is in a state of disrepair and there are no guard rails on the sides.
 The top deck is actually fenced off to stop people getting out onto the bridge.